MsJean-Mary/Bulldog-Botanical-Gardens/README.md

 ## Editing the Website

 For instructions on editing specific parts of the website:
-- Check the `todo.md` file for tasks and updates.
+- Check the [ToDo.md](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/blob/main/ToDo.md) file for tasks and updates.
-- Explore the `guides` folder for detailed editing guides.
+- Explore the [guides folder](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/tree/main/guides) for detailed editing guides.

 ---